FyynApp/mercurius-core-business-platform/README.md

 - Open a new Terminal window.

-- In the new Terminal window, in the project folder, run the background jobs process: `php bin/console --no-debug messenger:consume async`.
+- In the new Terminal window, in the project folder, run the background jobs process: `php bin/console --no-debug messenger:consume async -vv`.
 Keep the terminal window open and running in the background.

 - Open `http://127.0.0.1:8000/` in your browser.
 Enjoy!